adziameshchyk/TeachMeSkills_HW_Lesson_1/README.md

 # TeachMeSkills_HW_Lesson_1

-This repository is for Lecture 1 homework.
+This repository was created for homework in lesson №1.

 **Tasks:**